How are home carers insured?

 The importance of home care insurance

-Public Liability Insurance will cover any payments if a claimant is successful in making a case against a carer.
+Public Liability Insurance will cover any payments if a claimant is successful in making a case against a live-in carer.
 This insurance will also include any legal fees.
 For example, a care recipient could sue a caregiver for hurting them while moving them and, if successful, could receive compensation.
 This compensation would be paid out by public liability insurance.

-The amount of which a carer is insured for can depend.
+The amount of which a live-in carer is insured for can depend.
 Therefore, as well as confirming that your carer is legally protected, you should establish how much they are covered for.

 Colin and Dulcie’s story